 The nice part about the AMPS pattern is these mounts can be used for multiple devices.
 For example, many of the mounts marketed for Sirius Radio can also be used for a different device that uses this 4-hole pattern.
 You would need to be sure that the mount is appropriate for the weight and size of the device and you might have to supply different screws and nuts but the pattern is universal in terms of the spacing.

-There are a lot of variations of AMPS mount available.
+There are a lot of AMPS mount variations available.
 A great low-priced option is the Arkon Flat Surface Mount.
 This mount features a ball and socket at the end so the device that is attached can swivel and pivot.
 The bottom features a sticky surface so it can also attach to a textured dash.